-Avoid taking aspirin or NSAIDs (nonsteroidal-steroidal anti-inflammatory drugs) without your doctor's advice.
-NSAIDs include ibuprofen (Advil, Motrin), naproxen (Aleve), celecoxib, diclofenac, indomethacin, meloxicam, and others.
-Taking any of these medicines during or shortly after your treatment with tirofiban may cause you to bruise or bleed easily.
+Ask your doctor before taking a nonsteroidal anti-inflammatory drug (NSAID) such as aspirin, ibuprofen (Advil, Motrin), naproxen (Aleve), celecoxib (Celebrex), diclofenac, indomethacin, meloxicam, and others.
+Using an NSAID during or shortly after treatment with tirofiban may cause you to bruise or bleed easily.

 Avoid activities that may increase your risk of bleeding or injury.
 Use extra care to prevent bleeding while shaving or brushing your teeth.

 Avoid drinking alcohol while receiving tirofiban.
 Alcohol may increase your risk of bleeding in your stomach or intestines.

 Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.